MAGI003769/SURF-Indoor-Localization-using-AutoEncoder/README.md

 # SURF-Indoor-Localization

-2017 SURF: Indoor Localization__
+2017 SURF: Indoor Localization <br />

 Mainly relevant essential material, files and code.
-Hope this summer can be cool.__
+Hope this summer can be cool. <br />